-Stress tests on credit risk were conducted on Non-Banking Financial Companies (Non-Deposit taking and Systemically Important) using their asset portfolio as at end-December 2011.
+Stress tests on credit risk were conducted on Non-Banking Financial Companies (Non-Deposit taking and Systemically Important) using their asset portfolio as at end-March 2011.
 The tests were based on single factor sensitivity analysis.
 The impact on CRAR was studied under two different scenarios.
 The scenario assumed increase in the existing stock of NPAs by 200 and 500 per cent.
-The assumed increase in NPAs was distributed across substandard, doubtful and loss categories in the same proportion as prevailing in the existing stock of NPAs.
+The assumed increase in NPAs was distributed across sub-standard, doubtful and loss categories in the same proportion as prevailing in the existing stock of NPAs.
 The additional provisioning requirement was adjusted from the current capital position.
-The stress were conducted at individual NBFCs as well as at an aggregate level.

-Systemic Liquidity Index (SLI)
+Systemic Liquidity Index